 Transmission, acquisition, prevention, diagnostics and treatment of other sexually transmitted infections (STI);

-Viral hepatites: risks, prevention, diagnostics, and treatment.
-In particular, PWUD should be provided with reliable information on the ways of transmission of hepatites, prevention methods, location of testing and counselling facilities.
-The clients should be aware that hepatites live longer than HIV outside of the human body.
+Viral hepatitis: risks, prevention, diagnostics, and treatment.
+In particular, PWUD should be provided with reliable information on the ways of transmission of hepatitis, prevention methods, location of testing and counselling facilities.
+The clients should be aware that hepatitis live longer than HIV outside of the human body.
 The importance of hygiene and keeping all instruments including tourniquets and working surfaces clean should be emphasised.
 The clients should be provided with advice on healthy diet and the need to reduce consumption of alcohol and other aspects of healthier lifestyle;

 Tuberculosis: risks, prevention, diagnostics and treatment;